The Ultimate And Definitive Bucket List For Everyone In Minnesota

 The headwaters of the Mississippi are not only beautiful, but easily accessible via a quick hike.

-Probably the MOST photographed place in MN, Split Rock Lighthouse defines our stunning North Shore.
+Probably the MOST photographed place in Minnesota, Split Rock Lighthouse defines our stunning North Shore.

 Feel connected to the land and history.
 This is too amazing to skip.